 Honors Core Courses

-Honors Seminar: HNRS 175 (3 credits) (HU) (XS)(Quest 1)*
+1) Honors Seminar: HNRS 175 (3 credits) (XS)(Quest 1)*

-Culture Connection: Honors 275 (3 credits) (HU)(XC)(*ES)(Quest 2 & 3)
+2) Culture Connection: HNRS 275 (3 credits) (ES)(XC)(Quest 2 + 3)

 - The purpose of this course is twofold: to assist students with cultivating strategies for engaging deeply with cultural experiences and events and to further their development as writers.
 To that end, students will read a selection of essays on cultural criticism as well as cultural critiques of theatrical performances, music recitals and concerts, art exhibits, etc. In addition, students will be expected to attend cultural events on campus or in the community and to write their own critiques of them.
 Culture Connection is offered both spring and fall.

-Senior Capstone: Honors 475 or XXX-474 (3-6 credits)
+3) Senior Capstone: HNRS 475 or XXX-474 (3-6 credits)

 ~ OR ~

-More information about the two Senior Capstone options may be found here.
+- More information about the two Senior Capstone options may be found here.